Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Introduction

 The rest of this paper is organized as follows.
 The signal and system models are explained in Section \ref{sys}.
-In Section \ref{sum}, a multi-objective problem is formulated, and an optimization framework is proposed for dealing with the design problem associated with the ISWPC model.
+In Section \ref{sum}, a multi-objective problem is formulated, and an optimization framework is proposed for dealing with the design problem.
+In Section \ref{nonl}, we explore the impact of the non-linear EH circuits on the proposed model.
 Section \ref{num} presents numerical examples to illustrate the effectiveness of the proposed method.
 Finally, conclusions are drawn in Section \ref{con}.